 Internet Systems Consortium DHCP Client 4.2.2 Copyright 2004-2011 Internet Systems Consortium.
 All rights reserved.
 For info, please visit https://www.isc.org/software/dhcp/ Listening on LPF/wlan0/68:a3:c4:93:47:46 Sending on LPF/wlan0/68:a3:c4:93:47:46 Sending on Socket/fallback DHCPRELEASE on wlan0 to 192.168.2.1 port 67

-Warning: On some variants of Linux or Unix, releasing your IP address this way may also inherently bring down your network interface.
+On some variants of Linux or Unix, releasing your IP address this way may also inherently bring down your network interface.
 In this case, use your network manager to re-connect to your network.
-This process varies from OS to OS; if you're not sure how to connect to your network, consult the documentation of your specific OS.
-If you're using the X Window System, it depends on your window manager; but you can usually reconnect by clicking on the network icon in your system tray, and selecting the Connect option.
+This process varies from OS (operating system) to OS; if you're unsure how to connect to your network, consult the documentation of your specific OS.
+If you're using the X Window System, you can usually reconnect by clicking the network icon in your system tray, and selecting the Connect option.